Status: Not Listed

-Carbon pollution from burning coal, oil and gas is causing climate change that is threatening fish and wildlife across the globe and in Virginia.
-If we don’t make changes soon, Virginia will continue to have warmer temperatures in all seasons, an increase in the frequency, duration, and intensity of hurricanes and other severe weather events, as well as an increase in the sea level of up to 2 feet or more.
+Carbon pollution from burning coal, oil, and gas is causing climate change that is threatening fish and wildlife across the globe.
+If we don’t make changes soon, the earth will continue to have warmer temperatures in all seasons; an increase in the frequency, duration, and intensity of hurricanes and other severe weather events; as well as an increase in the sea level of up to two feet or more.

 A Threatened Bay

-Increased carbon pollution is expected to cause blue crabs to grow abnormally large shell, turning this species into large predators that could significantly alter the fragile Chesapeake ecosystem.
-Their main prey like oysters are expected to suffer from weaker, slower-growing shells due to acidic water conditions caused by the ocean absorbing more carbon dioxide.
+Increased carbon pollution is expected to cause blue crabs to grow abnormally large shells, turning this species into larger, more aggressive predators that could significantly alter the fragile Chesapeake ecosystem.
+Their main prey, like oysters, are expected to suffer from weaker, slower-growing shells due to acidic water conditions caused by the ocean absorbing more carbon dioxide.
 The larger, hungrier blue crabs will have the ability to eat many more oysters, potentially throwing the whole food chain out of whack.
 This shift in the predator-prey balance would harm efforts to rebuild the stocks of both species.

 Although climate change is expected to lead to abnormally large blue crab shells, this does not mean the crab harvest will do well or that crab lovers will benefit.
 This is because studies have shown that the same conditions that lead to increased growth in crab shells also resulted in the production of less meat under those shells.
 As carbon-absorbing crabs put more energy into building larger shells, less energy goes into other critical life processes like tissue growth and reproduction.